demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   // ...
 ```

-Thanks to the adapter functions, `onSuccess` and `onFailure`, now the function signatures are clearly expressing our intent without an compromises.
+Thanks to the adapter functions, `onSuccess` and `onFailure`, now the function signatures are expressing our intent without any compromises.

-Let's do the same thing for the functions that map `Result<UserId, UserSignupError>` to `WebPart`
+Let's do the same thing for the functions that map `Result<UserId, UserSignupError>` to `WebPart`.

 ```diff
 module Suave =